ariperez-gov/identity-dev-docs/_pages/registering-your-sp.md

 # Registering your Service Provider

-Once you have a working SAML implementation and have configured your SP, the next step is to provide us with the following details about your application.
-A "`*`" denotes an attribute not found in the SAML WebSSO profile.
+Once you have a working SP implementation, the next step is to provide us with the following details about your application.

 - **Friendly name** * (optional) — The name for your SP that will be displayed to users.